NikoWLR/ApplicationProgrammingProject/README.md

 # Application Programming - Final Project

-An experiment on acesing and editing database content using Python with flask.
+An experiment on accessing and editing database content using Python with flask.

-The project was made for school course, so the code/requirements are probably horribly outdated.
+The project was made for second year university course, so the code/requirements are probably horribly outdated and full of errors.